fourtytoo/gtbot/README.md

 [fourtytoo/gtbot "0.1.0-SNAPSHOT"]
 ```

-If gtbot project is _not_ listed on Clojars it means you'll have to
+If gtbot project is _not_ listed on Clojars you'll have to download it
-download it and install it yourself.
+and install it yourself.
 Here is how.

 Clone the library from GitHub:
 ``` sh